alexrainman/ModernHttpClient/README.md

 Really "modernizing" the way ModernHttpClient pin server certificates and adding support for client certificates (Mutual TLS Authentication).

+As a result, minimumSSLProtocol static property has been removed from iOS, verifyHostnameCallback and customTrustManager static properties has been removed from Android.

 ## Usage

 The good news is, you don't have to know either of these libraries above.